 We spent a couple days exploring Bariloche, after a trip to Buenos Aires, drinking wine, and eating delicious food.

-If you are planning a trip to Bariloche do not miss the chance to visit these places:
+If you are planning a trip to Bariloche do not miss the chance to visit:

 Hike or take a gondola to Teleférico Cerro Otto: